Akuli/python-tutorial/defining-functions.md

     arguments, because each argument has a name and it's easy to see which argument is which.

     Also note that there are no spaces around the `=` sign.
-That's because we are not assigning to a variable, we are giving the function a keyword argument and it can do whatever it wants with it.
+This is just a small style detail that Python programmers like to do because `message = "hi"` and `some_function(message="hi")` do two completely different things.

 Personally, I would use this function with a positional argument.
 It only takes one argument, so I don't need to worry about which argument